fernanipmo/CFTICCD3820611/Mod04/ZZ-lab/Lab 04 Constructing a polyglot data solution_fpm.md

    > **Note**: The **dotnet run** command will automatically build any changes to the project and then start the web application without a debugger attached.
 The command will output the URL of the running application and any assigned ports.

-3. Open the Microsoft Edge browser.
+4. On the taskbar, select the **Microsoft Edge** icon.

-4. In the open browser window, browse to the web application that’s hosted at **localhost** on port **5000**.
+5. In the open browser window, browse to the currently running web application ([http://localhost:5000](http://localhost:5000/)).

-   > **Note**: The URL is [http://localhost:5000](http://localhost:5000/).

-5. In the web application, observe the list of models displayed from the front page.
+6. In the web application, observe the list of models displayed from the front page.

-6. Find the **Touring-1000** model, and then select **View Details**.
+7. Find the **Touring-1000** model, and then select **View Details**.

-7. From the **Touring-1000** product detail page, perform the following actions:
+8. From the **Touring-1000** product detail page, perform the following actions:

    1. In the **Select options** list, select **Touring-1000 Yellow, 50, $2,384.07**.
-   2. Find **Add to Cart**.
+   2. Find **Add to Cart**, and then observe that the checkout functionality is still disabled.

-8. Close the browser window displaying your web application.
+9. Close the browser window displaying your web application.

-9. Return to the **Visual Studio Code** window.
+10. Return to the **Visual Studio Code** window, and then select **Kill Terminal** or the **Recycle Bin** icon to close the currently open terminal and any associated processes.

-10. Close the current terminal.

 #### Review